Quantum and classical approaches in statistical physics: some basic inequalities: Introduction

 \section{Introduction}

 1. Let us consider some system A in classical mechanics and the same system A in quantum mechanics.
-The absolute temperature $T$ and Plank constant $h$ are fixed.
+The absolute temperature $T$ and the reduced Planck constant $\hbar$ are fixed.
 There is a general natural tendency to achieve a minimum of the free energy: $F_{c}(T)$ in classical case and $F_{q}(T,h)$ in quantum case.
 We note that

-Here, $E_{c}(T)$ and $E_{q}(T,h)$ are mean energies of the system A in classical and in quantum mechanics, respectively, and $S_{c}(T)$ and $S_{q}(T,h)$ are entropies of the system A in classical and in quantum mechanics, respectively.
+Here, $E_{c}(T)$ and $E_{q}(T,\hbar)$ are mean energies of the system A in classical and in quantum mechanics, respectively, and $S_{c}(T)$ and $S_{q}(T,\hbar)$ are entropies of the system A in classical and in quantum mechanics, respectively.
 The important topic of the classical-quantum duality is discussed (and various references are given) in the interesting works \cite{Land, Land1}.

-Recall that the regularized statistical sum $\mathcal{Z}_{r}(T,h)$ is connected with the quantum statistical sum ${Z}_{q}(T,h)$ by the relation
+Recall that the regularized statistical sum $\mathcal{Z}_{r}(T,\hbar)$ is connected with the quantum statistical sum ${Z}_{q}(T,\hbar)$ by the relation

 where $N$ is the dimension of the corresponding coordinate space.
 It is well known that

 The regularized free energy $\mathcal{F}_r(T)$ can be written in the form \cite{RF, LL2}:

 We introduce the regularized entropy and mean energy $\mathcal{S}_{r}$ and $\mathcal{E}_{r}$: